Action for failure to act naturalization

 If required documents are missing.

 3.1.
-Filing of the statement of claim
+Filing the statement of claim

 The action for failure to act begins with the filing of the statement of claim with the administrative court.
 This statement of claim can be filed in various ways:

-By post, directly to the competent court.
+By mail, directly to the competent court.

 Through a lawyer who will prepare and file the lawsuit for you.